I worked as a banker for 17 years. I love staying fit and cooking tasty and healthy meals. I don't use artificial colors and preservatives.

 - Take a mixing bowl.
 Add wheat flour, fine semolina, gram flour, methi/fenugreek leaves, green chili-ginger mix, red chili powder, turmeric powder, sugar, oil, sesame seeds, baking soda, lemon juice and salt.
 Knead them to form a smooth, firm, and pliable dough.
 Add a little water only if needed.
 Keep the dough covered for 5 to 10 minutes.

 - Apply oil on your palm and shape the dough to a 1 1/2-inch diameter log.
 Place this log on a perforated plate inside the cooker or steamer.
 Steam cook for 8 to 10 minutes on a medium high fire.

 - Take out the cooked log.
 Chop it into about 1/2-inch thick slices when it is still warm.

 - Now, you have to add tempering to the muthias.
 Heat some oil in a pan.
 Add mustard seeds, sesame seeds, curry leaves, and hing powder.
 Let the mustard crackle.

 - Place the slices on the pan, one touching the other.
 Fry them till golden on both sides.

-- Mouth watering fenugreek leaves steamed dumpling(methi muthiya) is ready to serve.
+- The mouthwatering fenugreek-leaf steamed dumplings (methi muthiya) are ready to serve.
 Eat them hot or warm.
 Enjoy the taste!

-3. While mixing the muthias with the tempering (last step), I used less oil.
+- While mixing the muthias with the tempering (last step), I used less oil.
 If you are making these dumplings for young adults, you can roast them crisp using more oil.
 It will taste better with a little more oil.